Privacy and Customer Care Whitepaper

 The rights of Customers and End-Users will vary significantly depending upon which Applicable Privacy Laws you are bound by and you should find out what these are.

-Recently, the EU has been a leader in championing privacy rights.
 In the EU all Customers and End-Users, whose Personal Data you Collect and Process, will have the following rights, and many other jurisdictions, have similar rights, so we expect our Retail Partners to meet these high standards even if not currently selling in the EU:

 - The right to be informed that you are Processing their Personal Data;